-The Wilmot Creek Neighbourhood Secondary Plan is located south of Highway 401 and north of the Canadian National (CN) rail line and the existing Wilmot Creek Adult Lifestyle Community.
+The Wilmot Creek Neighbourhood Secondary Plan is located in the Municipality of Clarington ("Municipality") south of Highway 401 and north of the Canadian National (CN) rail line and the existing Wilmot Creek Adult Lifestyle Community.
 Its westerly boundary is Bennett Road and the interchange for Highway 35/115 forms the easterly boundary.
 The area for the Secondary Plan is approximately 42 hectares (104 acres) in size.
-Of that total, approximately one third of the area contains natural features, a hydro transmission line easement, and Ministry of Transportation (MTO) lands.
+Of that total, approximately one third of the area contains natural features, a Hydro Corridor, and Ministry of Transportation ("MTO") lands.

-The Secondary Plan has been prepared to ensure that future development is based on the latest Provincial and local policies and to guide growth and the sustainable development of the lands.
+The Secondary Plan has been prepared to ensure that future development is based on the most recent Provincial and local policies and to guide growth and the sustainable development of the lands.
 The Plan builds on the policies of the Clarington Official Plan ("Official Plan") and provides a detailed planning framework specific to the Wilmot Creek Neighbourhood Secondary Plan Area.
 The Secondary Plan has been prepared with the intent that growth shall occur in a logical, efficient, and fiscally responsible manner.

-The Secondary Plan Area is anticipated to accommodate between 700 to 1100 dwelling units resulting in an estimate population of approximately 1500 to 1800 residents.
+The Secondary Plan, at a minimum, will accommodate approximately 1,600 residents and 800 dwelling units, however the policy framework supports the opportunity for population and dwelling units beyond the minimum.
 The purpose of the Secondary Plan is to establish goals and policies to guide development within the Wilmot Creek Neighbourhood, as it is implemented through subdivision, zoning, and site plan control.
 The policies reflect key themes for the area to support an environmentally sustainable neighbourhood that preserves the natural environment, provides a diversity of housing options, connected green spaces, and an area with a mix of uses.